-TH 2113 Make-Up (3-0-3)
+TH 2113 Theatrical Make-Up (3-0-3)

 This course is designed to acquaint students with the purpose, principles, practices and materials of stage makeup.
 This course covers straight, character, middle age and old age make-up, fantasy types, and the application of hair, latex and other make-up elements.
-This class is only offered in the spring semester every other academic year.